-Now that data is the most transformational asset in business, it’s essential to prepare for what lies ahead, and to adjust strategies accordingly in order to successfully face the business landscape of tomorrow.
+Now that data is the most transformative asset in business, it’s essential to prepare for what lies ahead, and to adjust strategies accordingly in order to successfully face the business landscape of tomorrow.

 We have identified 10 trends happening in 2020 that will be catalysts and enablers for change, and they will drive companies to enhance capabilities to stay at the forefront of innovation.
-They will allow people to consume data dynamically and in different ways, causing people to search and think of new ways to use data.
+They will allow data to be consumed dynamically and in different ways, causing people to search and think of new ways to use data.

 We have segmented the 10 trends for 2020 into three categories:

-- Given Trends: These are a must and require action now.
+- Given Trends: These trends are a must and require action now.

 - Trends on the Rise: These trends will have a significant impact.

-- Slow-Shift Trends: These are gradually coming into play.
+- Slow-Shift Trends: These trends are starting to surface.

 These trends are a must, and they require action now.